 - It’s expensive.

-- Conscious IV sedation works for about 97% of extremely anxious people.
+- Conscious IV sedation works well for nearly all people with severe dental anxiety.
 But there will always be a few people for whom it doesn’t work, either because you find it impossible to cooperate even when sedated and/or because you have a very high tolerance to the drugs used for IV sedation.
-This appears to be more common if you’ve been taking similar drugs long-term for other mental health conditions.
+This can be more common if you’ve been taking similar drugs long-term for other mental health conditions.

-How is it administered?
+How is general anaesthetic administered?

 Will I wake up?

-“I need to have severely impacted wisdom teeth taken out, and the oral surgeon strongly recommends GA – but I’m scared to death of being ‘put to sleep’ and not waking up!”
+I need to have impacted wisdom teeth taken out, and the oral surgeon strongly recommends GA – but I’m scared to death of being ‘put to sleep’ and not waking up!

-Is it possible to be put to sleep using gas instead of an iv?
+Is it possible to be put to sleep using gas instead of an IV?
 I have a fear of needles.